cucumber-attic/website/apps/dynamic/views/_posts/intro-to-bdd-and-tdd.md

 Feature files are just plain text files.
 They have a semi-structure, there is a syntax, the keywords are in blue.
 The intent is that anyone from your domain should be able to read your feature files and understand exactly what the intent is of the system – how it is supposed to behave.

-The feature file looks something like this.
+The feature file looks something like it displays above.
 It has a name at the top saying what feature is, it’s got some text which tells you what the behaviour or the acceptance criteria is and then, it has a number of scenarios that show how the system behaves given certain situations.
 The important thing here is that the examples that you might come up with when you’re collaborating get recorded as the scenarios.
 The acceptance criteria, which are the rules, the way the system should be behaving are captured in the text at the top and the important thing here is that user stories which a lot of Agile teams get very hung up on are just rubbish at the end of the implementation and should be bent.

 ## TDD and BDD: differences and contradictions

 Moving on to the contradiction.
-We’ve talked about BDD and TDD.
+We’ve explained both BDD and TDD.
 People often say ‘what’s the difference between them?’.

 People also go on and ask ‘I’ve also heard about acceptance test-driven development.
 What are they all?
 When should I use them?
 Are they different?’.
 The reality is that you can find websites that will tell you when to use which in which environment and what systems are designed to support.
 [Liz Keogh](https://twitter.com/lunivore) who works with [Dan North who invented the term BDD](https://dannorth.net/introducing-bdd/) was asked this question – what’s the difference between all these things?
 >[Her answer](https://lizkeogh.com/2011/06/27/atdd-vs-bdd-and-a-potted-history-of-some-related-stuff/) is ‘they’re just called different things’.